High blood cholesterol is one of the major controllable risk factors for coronary heart disease, heart attack and stroke.

 Familial hypercholesterolemia or inherited high cholesterol

-People with familial or inherited high cholesterol levels have a much higher risk of heart disease early in life.
+If you have familial or inherited high cholesterol levels, you have a much higher risk of developing heart disease early in life.

-If you have a personal or family history of premature heart disease and/or a very high cholesterol level at a young age, you should speak to your physician to see if you are a candidate for genetic testing.
-If you or any of your family members have familial hypercholesterolemia, it is very important to be treated early.
+If you or a family member have a history of premature heart disease or very high cholesterol at a young age, talk to your healthcare provider about whether genetic testing is right for you.
+If you or a family member is diagnosed with familial hypercholesterolemia, it’s very important to be treated early.

 Heart & Stroke researcher, Dr. Bryan Heit